cokyya/Web-Application-Design/README.md

 # Web-Application-Design

-#Project work of 2
+Project work of 2

 This is a web portal for movie village “Cine” online ticket booking.
 With this webpage, customer/staff will be able to view the current movie information, check screening schedule, book the tickets online and select their seats.
 Cine (client-side) contains 8 main pages, namely: (1) Home Page (2) Movie Screening Schedule Page (3) Seat Selection Page (4) Payment Page (5) Confirmation Page (6) Member Sign-up Page (7) About Us Page (8) Contact Us Page.
 Meanwhile, Cine (admin-side) contains 5 pages, individually: (1) Admin page (2) Update movie page (3) Update timeslot page (4) Update price page (5) Update carousel information page.

-#Customer can sign up to enjoy member promotion price.
-#Customer can see recent highlights on Homepage carousel.
+Customer can sign up to enjoy member promotion price. \n Customer can see recent highlights on Homepage carousel.
-#Customers can view a table of movies both on show and coming soon in the home page.
-They can also quick purchase if no further information browsing is needed.
+Customers can view a table of movies both on show and coming soon in the home page.
+They can also quick purchase if no further information browsing is needed. /n
-#Customer can view more details of a specific movie in an individual page, including cast, photos and synopsis and can also view its schedule.
+Customer can view more details of a specific movie in an individual page, including cast, photos and synopsis and can also view its schedule.
-#Customers can view the schedule of screening for all movies for future days.
+Customers can view the schedule of screening for all movies for future days.
-#A customer can make multiple bookings in order of his/her preference.
+A customer can make multiple bookings in order of his/her preference.
-#A customer can select her preferred seats for a specific movie.
+A customer can select her preferred seats for a specific movie.
-#Upon confirmation of the final booking, an email acknowledgement on the booking details will be sent to the customer via email.
+Upon confirmation of the final booking, an email acknowledgement on the booking details will be sent to the customer via email.
-#Customers can find more information about Cine by browsing “about us” page and contact us page.
+Customers can find more information about Cine by browsing “about us” page and contact us page.

 Common PHP file used; Functionality
 Header	Including Cine logo membership sign-up function, and greeting.